Ventronik/VentronikStyleGuide/README.md

 ## Splash Image
 <img src="https://i.imgur.com/Bpvm78U.png" alr="VENTRONIK splash" width="800" />
 The VENTRONIK splash image is meant for banners above avatars, and landing pages.
 It is an excellent filler image and brand mark.

+## Tone
+Any writing or copy should be "deep" corporate speak to of being obfuscating.
+The main reason is because I find it enjoyable and entertaining to write in such an obtuse manner and to disarm people finding my work to take them by surprise.